18 Exploring data with ggplot2

 You can now build a ggplot2 graphic from the ground up.
 You initialized a plot with ggplot(), drew data with geom_point() and geom_smooth(), mapped variables to aesthetics and used colour to separate groups, reshaped the display with scale_*() functions, split the plot into panels with facet_wrap(), labelled it with labs(), and restyled it with theme_minimal().
 Each was an independent layer added with + — the grammar of graphics in action.

-- There is a positive linear relationship between age and expenses, and the slope stays roughly constant across smoking and obesity status.
+• There is a positive linear relationship between flipper length and body mass, and the slope stays roughly constant across species and size classes.

-These findings are tentative.
-They rest on a limited sample and involve no statistical testing to assess whether the differences could be due to chance.
+These findings are descriptive.
+They rest on a single study’s sample and involve no statistical testing to assess whether the differences could be due to chance.

 For the design principles behind these plots — the data-ink ratio, colorblind-safe palettes — and specialized plot types for genomics such as UpSet plots and heatmaps, see A self-guided tour of data visualization in R.